deducely/deducely.github.io/_posts/2016-08-01-incorporate-in-the-usa.markdown

 Although we could have entered our local non US address, we went ahead and purchased a physical address in the US through [virtual post mail](http://www.virtualpostmail.com) for $10/month; virtualpostmail.com scan the physical mail that we get and email it to us.
 We received our ETPS(Electronic tax payment system) credentials through our physical address.
 Though the US address wouldn't be of any other use in the immediate future, we wanted Deducely to be global and hence we invested in a US physical address.

-We got a US phone number for free through Google Voice and entered that as our phone number, to get a Google voice number you need to know someone with a US phone number from a major carrier like Verizon, AT&Tm T-Mobile or Sprint.
+We got a US phone number for free through Google Voice and entered that as our phone number, to get a Google voice number you need to know someone with a US phone number from a major carrier like Verizon, AT&T, T-Mobile or Sprint.
 Once the google voice setup is done you will be able to make and receive calls from your US google voice number through the [Hangouts dialer app](https://play.google.com/store/apps/details?id=com.google.android.apps.hangoutsdialer&hl=en) .
 You could enter your local number here as well.

 > If you choose to set up a US subsidiary with a Non US company as the parent you would be asked to present the Non US company's tax ID and registration certificate.
 Please consult your local lawyer and accountant for any regulatory compliances that need to be met.

 #### Step 4: Enter the details about the people in the company